W1ll1am04/astley-redirect/README.md

 ## Using
 Just add the script to your site with:

-Download and then add it:
+Clone and then add it:

 ``<script src="astley-full.js"></script>``